tamhinsf/CosmosDbDiagAndFeed/README.md

 Our CosmosDbDiagAndFeed project has two components

-*  A script to setup the resources in Azure to support Cosmos DB diagnostic log streaming and change feed access
+*  A script to setup the resources in Azure to support Cosmos DB diagnostic log streaming and access to the change feed
 *  A .NET Core application to download diagnostic logs and the change feed content to a computer

-***setupCosmosDbDiagAndFeed&#46;sh*** is a Bash shell script that automates the creation and configuration of the Azure resources required to support Cosmos DB diagnostic log streaming as well as change feed access.
+***setupCosmosDbDiagAndFeed&#46;sh*** is a Bash shell script that automates the creation and configuration of the Azure resources required to support Cosmos DB diagnostic log streaming and access to the change feed

 Our Azure CLI powered script:

 * Creates an Azure Resource Group that will contain all the Azure-based resources required to support the integration
 * Creates a Cosmos DB instance, database, and collection
-* Creates a second Cosmos DB collection (known as a lease collection), which will be used to manage the Cosmos DB synchronization state of the client application
+* Creates a second Cosmos DB collection (known as a lease collection), which will be used to manage the synchronization state of the client application
 * Creates an Event Hub namespace and Event Hub
 * Creates and configures an Azure Blob Storage account, and within that Storage account a Storage Container, which will be used to manage the Event Hub synchronization state of the client application
 * Generates Shared Access Signatures for the Event Hub and Blob Storage account, eliminating the need to use master account keys in the client application
 * Generates a configuration file (***cosmosDbDiagAndFeedSettings&#46;json***) storing all connection parameters required by the client application.

-You'll need to only perform two manual steps in the Azure Portal: within your Cosmos DB instance, you'll enable diagnostic logging and then set it up to use the Event Hub and Event Hub Namespace
+You'll need to only perform two manual steps in the Azure Portal: within your Cosmos DB instance, you'll enable and configure diagnostic logging and then set it up to use the Event Hub namespace and Event Hub indicated above.

 NOTE: If you don't want to use our setup script to create and configure the required Azure resources, no problem!
 We'll describe manual the steps required and the settings you need to place into ***cosmosDbDiagAndFeedSettings&#46;json***